spectrayan/spectrayan/README.md

 - 👋 Hi, We are @spectrayan
-- 👀 We believe in harnessing the power of artificial intelligence to transform the lives of individuals with autism.
+- 👀 We believe in harnessing the power of artificial intelligence to transform the lives of individuals with ASD, ADHD, learning and developmental disabilities.
 Our mission is to provide cutting-edge, AI-driven applied behavior analysis (ABA) therapy that is accessible, personalized, and effective.

 Our innovative approach combines the latest advancements in AI technology with evidence-based ABA techniques to create a seamless and adaptive therapy experience.
 We focus on understanding the unique needs of each individual, tailoring our interventions to help them achieve their fullest potential.